Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-clearly modifying the product to $T_{ea}T_{de}T_{cd}T_{bc}T_{ab}=id$, what is preserved by $\Phi$.
-The holonomy group is trivial, and the model is non-contextual, agreeing with the contextual fraction. \end{example}
+clearly changing the product to $T_{ea}T_{de}T_{cd}T_{bc}T_{ab}=id$, what is preserved by $\Phi$.
+The holonomy group is trivial, and the model is noncontextual, agreeing with the contextual fraction. \end{example}

-\begin{example}["Liar in maximally random" models] Another modification of a previously example.
-The model of Fig. \ref{Contextual Homogeneous} modify a context of the homogeneous example, with the objective to show that even if the holonomy group is non-trivial, it is still possible for the model to be non-contextual.
+\begin{example}["Liar in maximally random" examples] Another modification of a previous example.
+The example of Table \ref{Contextual Homogeneous} change a context of the homogeneous example, with the aim to show that even if the holonomy group is non-trivial, it is still possible for the model to be noncontextual because of singular paths.